rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 - When the first page opens, the `<<` and `<` buttons are inactive.
 - When opening the last page the `>` and `>>` buttons are inactive.
 - Each new pagination page contains a **pseudorandom** set of paginates, i.e. it is formed from the original objects in random order with the following conditions:
-  - If the size of the pagination area, including the size of the browser window, is unchanged, returning to a page under a certain number will always have the same content on it.
+  - If the size of the pagination area, including the size of the browser window, is unchanged, returning to a page under a particular number will always have the same content on it.
 That is, the pet cards will be in the same location as they were before going to the other pages.
   - When `Our Pets` is loaded, an array of 48 pet objects is generated.
 Each of the 8 pets shown on the layout must occur exactly 6 times.
   - At each load, the set of items displayed on the pagination page must be generated randomly.
 To do this, reload the browser tab 4 or more times, and watch for the order of the pet cards in the pagination to change.
 At the same time, if there are questions when switching between media queries, you can do the reloading on the screen size that has already been changed.
   - Every 8, every 6, and every 3 pet cards on a page should not be repeated.
 I.e. there can't be two of the same pet on the same pagination page at the same time.